idodov/RedAlert/README.md

 ![b1](https://github.com/idodov/RedAlert/assets/19820046/e451fa8c-789b-4e88-ab98-4687b65f058e)
 # Installation Instructions
-This installation method relies on Supervised Add-ons, which are exclusively accessible if you've employed either the Home Assistant Operating System or the Home Assistant Supervised installation method.
+This installation method relies on Supervised Add-ons, which are exclusively accessible if you've employed either the Home Assistant Operating System or the Home Assistant Supervised installation method (You can also opt to install the AppDaemon add-on through Docker.
+For additional details, please consult the following link: https://appdaemon.readthedocs.io/en/latest/DOCKER_TUTORIAL.html).
 1. Install the **AppDaemon** addon in Home Assistant by going to Settings > Add-ons > Ad-on-store and search for **AppDaemon**.
 2. Once AppDaemon is installed, enable the **Auto-Start** and **Watchdog** options.
 3. Go to the AppDaemon ***configuration*** page and add ```requests``` ***Python package*** under the Python Packages section.